 Price and release date

-Of course, patents are only patents, but there is some hope.
-Other laptop makers have already found a way to embed a touchscreens into keyboard decks.
-The trackpad on the Asus ZenBook Pro 15, for example, can also double up as an “Extension Display mode,” which lets you use it as a secondary screen.
+Of course, patents are only patents, and this is now all unlikely.
+But,other laptop makers have already found a way to embed touchscreens into keyboard decks.
+The trackpad on the Asus ZenBook Pro 15, for example, can also be used in an “Extension Display mode” that lets you use it as a secondary screen.
 It would be nice to see this come to a Surface Book 3 as well.
 A second screen might also suggest a Surface Book that runs with Windows 10X rather than standard Windows 10.

 More powerful graphics

-The issue here is that moving to a full Nvidia GPU is one of the things that’s likely to increase the already-steep price of the Surface Book line, something that Microsoft may be loath to do.
+But the issue here is that moving to a full Nvidia GPU is one of the things that’s likely to increase the already steep price of the Surface Book line, something that Microsoft may be loath to do.
 The other issue is the thermals.
-Microsoft would have to take a serious step forward in cooling if it hopes to make the Surface Book 3 a serious option for creative professionals.
-However, we’ve seen Razer introduce a 13-inch laptop with Nvidia GTX 1650 graphics before, so it is possible, at least in the smaller size.
+Microsoft would have to take a serious step forward in cooling if it hopes to make the Surface Book 3 a serious option for creative professionals, given how small the system currently is.

 An improved Surface Pen